VandenkerckhoveJesse/Axxes.SkiSimulation.Templates/README.md

 ### Write your algorithm
 When you have decided which language you will use, you can start programming!
-If you open the algorithm file in the template you'll see the skieër will always go down.
+Go to the folder of the language you choose and open de algorithm file.
+In this template you'll see the skieër will always go down.
-Each time the algorithm returns a command, de engine will calculate the new viewport.
+Each time the algorithm returns a action, de engine will calculate the new viewport.
 Then de algorithm will run again.
 This process will take place as long as the skier doesn't end the track or collies.
-So the command you return in de algorithm can be based on the actual viewport.
+So the action you return in de algorithm can be based on the actual viewport.

 #### Viewport
-Before the algorithm sends a command to the server, the algorithm receives a viewport.
+Before the algorithm sends a action to the server, the algorithm receives a viewport.
 The viewport is a matrix of points which represent the vision of de skiër.
-Based on what de algorithm receives it can make a decision of what will be the next command.
+Based on what de algorithm receives it can make a decision of what will be the next action.
 Legend at the moment: 0 = free space, 1 = obstacle, 2 = outside track, 9 actual position of skier.

-#### Possible commands
-There are three possible commands.
-The first one is "Nothing" if you give this command the skiër will just go down.
-The other two are "Right" and "Left".

 ### Execute your algorithm
 When you finished writing the best algorithm ever you'll need to execute it.
 Go in the terminal to the main where you can find the docker-compose.yml file.
-Here you can execute you algorithm by typing "docker-compose up".
+Here you can execute you algorithm by typing **docker-compose up**.
 This command will spin up your algorithm with the engine.
 When they are ready the route of de skier will be written in the results.json file in de folder web/results.

 #### Access to C: drive